 The great advantage and usefulness of the Lighthouse tool is that it can be run on any non-public (preview, staging) or password-protected website environments as the developers are working on them, and it can be launched directly from the Chrome browser’s DevTools.

-If you don’t have a habit of pressing the F12 key when surfing the web, you can still try out the full Lighthouse test on https://web.dev/measure/ - the Performance score is the same thing as the PageSpeed Insights score (although there might be some slight differences because of varying server locations).
+If you don’t have a habit of pressing the F12 key when surfing the web, you can still try out the full Lighthouse test on https://web.dev/measure/ - the Performance score is the same thing as the PageSpeed Insights score.

 However, if you’re no stranger to inspecting web pages and running the Lighthouse from your Chrome browser, you should really know this fact: the Lighthouse scores are heavily influenced by the device on which it runs and its internet connection.